 In 1938, Orson Welles terrified Americans with his dramatic radio broadcast of H.G.
-Wells’s alien invasion novel, The War of The Worlds.
+Wells’s alien invasion novel, The War of the Worlds (though probably not as much as you’ve been led to believe).
 Which makes it strangely appropriate that, nearly 40 years later, Welles would go on to narrate another extraterrestrial tale—this time for NASA.

-In 1975, Welles provided narration for the short documentary Who’s Out There?, which explored a range of theories and beliefs about alien life, and featured interviews with prominent scientists, including Carl Sagan.
+In 1975, Welles provided narration for the short documentary Who’s Out There?, which explored a range of theories and beliefs about alien life, and featured interviews with prominent scientists, including Carl Sagan, George Wald, and Ashley Montagu.
 The film opens with Welles reading from The War of The Worlds and moves on to interviews with listeners who were affected by the radio program at the time.